Holographic Superconductor for a Lifshitz fixed point: Introduction

-More recently, it has been attempted to use this correspondence to describe certain condensed matter systems such as the Quantum Hall effect~\cite{Hartnoll:2007ai} , Nernst effect~\cite{Hartnoll:2007ih, Hartnoll:2007ip, Hartnoll:2008hs}, superconductor~\cite{Hartnoll:2008vx,Ammon:2009fe,Horowitz:2008bn} and FQHE (fractional quantum hall effect)~\cite{Fujita:2009kw}.
-All of these phenomena have dual gravitational descriptions.
-As pointed in~\cite{Herzog:2008wg}, there is a large class of interesting strongly correlated electron and atomic systems that can be created and studied in experiments.
-In some special conditions, these systems exhibit relativistic dispersion relations, so the dynamics near a critical point is well described by a relativistic conformal field theory.
-It is expected that such field theories which can be studied holographically have dual AdS geometries.
-To describe more non-relativistic condensed matter systems, this duality has even been extended to non-relativistic conformal field theory which has Schr$\ddot{\textrm{o}}$dinger symmetry~\cite{Herzog:2008wg} or Lifshitz symmetry~\cite{Kachru:2008yh}.
-With this motivation, 4D black hole solutions supported by the action in~\cite{Kachru:2008yh} with asymptotically Lifishitz spacetimes were investigated~\cite{Mann:2009yx,Bertoldi:2009vn,Bertoldi:2009dt,Danielsson:2009gi,Brynjolfsson:2009ct}.
-The Lifishitz black hole in any spacetime dimensions were found out but supported by a different action from the above~\cite{Taylor:2008tg}.
-Recently another 4D analytical solution also under a different action was proposed only for z=2~\cite{Balasubramanian:2009rx}.
-Beside these, Lifishitz black holes in three-dimensional massive gravity and four-dimensional $R^2$ gravity were also discussed~\cite{AyonBeato:2009nh,Cai:2009ac}.
-The problem of embedding those black holes with the action in~\cite{Kachru:2008yh} in string theory was addressed in~\cite{Li:2009pf}.
+More recently, it has been attempted to use this correspondence to describe certain condensed matter systems such as the Quantum Hall effect~\cite{Hartnoll:2007ai} , Nernst effect~\cite{Hartnoll:2007ih, Hartnoll:2007ip, Hartnoll:2008hs}, superconductor~\cite{Hartnoll:2008vx,Ammon:2009fe,Horowitz:2008bn} and fractional quantum hall effect (FQHE)~\cite{Fujita:2009kw}.
+These phenomena were suggested to have dual gravitational descriptions.
+As pointed out in~\cite{Herzog:2008wg}, there is a large class of interesting strongly correlated electronic and atomic systems that can be created and studied in experiments and there are non-relativistic systems which have Schr$\ddot{\textrm{o}}$dinger symmetry~\cite{Herzog:2008wg}.
+However, the dynamics of such systems near a critical point is described by a relativistic conformal field theory or sometimes more subtle scaling theory having Lifshitz symmetry~\cite{Kachru:2008yh}.

+To describe the finite temperature version of such scaling system, four dimensional black hole solutions with asymptotically Lifshitz spacetimes were investigated~\cite{Mann:2009yx,Bertoldi:2009vn,Bertoldi:2009dt,Danielsson:2009gi,Brynjolfsson:2009ct}.
+The Lifshitz black holes in arbitrary dimensions were also found in a different class of action~\cite{Taylor:2008tg}.
+Recently an analytical solution in yet another action was proposed for z=2~\cite{Balasubramanian:2009rx} in four dimension.
+Additionally, Lifshitz black holes in three-dimensional massive gravity and four-dimensional $R^2$ gravity were also discussed~\cite{AyonBeato:2009nh,Cai:2009ac}.
+Embedding those black holes with the action in~\cite{Kachru:2008yh} into string theory was addressed in~\cite{Li:2009pf}.